 What we do

-Each year our programmes reach 3.4 million children across the UK with books, resources and support to help develop a love of reading.
+We are the UK's largest reading charity and reach 3.9 million children each year with books, resources and support to help develop a love of reading.

-We are national in scale, working in every region in England, Northern Ireland and Wales.
+BookTrust is national in scale and works in every region in England, Northern Ireland and Wales.
 We work through every local authority via children’s centres, schools, libraries and health professionals to reach families who need us most.

 Our programmes, campaigns and awards